 You may also like

 This 45-villa resort is the latest in ultra-luxury.
 Built for over $200 million, it is designed to attract the world’s 1%, and by that we mean the kind of people for whom spending thousands per night is a matter of course.
-It’s one of the most expensive resorts in the Maldives.
+And from among all the Top 15 Luxury Resorts in the Maldives, it is one of the most expensive ones.

-We love it for: This place is all about realising extravagant fantasies.
-Velaa offers a walk-in snow room (literally) in the spa, a three-person submarine, a stunning purpose-build yacht, the largest collection of wines in the Maldives, a roofed tennis court… we could go on.
+We love it for: This place is all about realizing extravagant fantasies.
+Velaa offers a walk-in snow room (literally) in the spa, a three-person submarine, a stunning purpose-built yacht, the largest collection of wines in the Maldives, a roofed tennis court… we could go on.

 14 Anantara Kihavah Villas